baibaratsky/php-wmsigner/README.md

 WebMoney Signer
 ===============
 Provides a convenient way to sign your requests to WebMoney API in PHP with no need to run executables.
 You may also use [WebMoney API PHP Library](https://github.com/baibaratsky/php-webmoney) for more transparent object-oriented code.

 Requirements
 ------------
-WebMoney Signer requires PHP 5.3 compiled with [BCMath](http://www.php.net/manual/en/book.bc.php) and [GMP](http://www.php.net/manual/en/book.gmp.php) support.
+WebMoney Signer requires PHP 5.3 compiled with [BCMath](http://www.php.net/manual/en/book.bc.php) support.
+[GMP](http://www.php.net/manual/en/book.gmp.php) can increase the performance, but is not required.

 Installation